temporalio/documentation/docs/application-development-guide.md

 `workflow.execute_activity()` is a shortcut for [`workflow.start_activity()`](https://python.temporal.io/temporalio.workflow.html#start_activity) that waits on its result.

-To get just the handle to wait and cancel separately, use `workflow.start_activity()`.
-This should be used in most cases unless advanced task capabilities are needed.
+To get just the handle to wait and cancel separately, use `workflow.start_activity()`. `workflow.execute_activity()` should be used in most cases unless advanced task capabilities are needed.

 A single argument to the Activity is positional.
-Multiple arguments are not supported in the type-safe form of `start_activity()` or `execute_activity` and must be supplied by the `args` keyword argument.
+Multiple arguments are not supported in the type-safe form of `start_activity()` or `execute_activity()` and must be supplied by the `args` keyword argument.

 </TabItem>
 </Tabs>